 Any questions or concerns regarding the classroom need to be taken up with the teachers involved at the earliest possible opportunity.
-If you feel that your question or concerns have not been resolved, you need to bring them to the attention of the College chairperson.
-In the event the class teacher is the college chairperson, the concern can be brought to any other college member.
+If you feel that your question or concerns have not been resolved, you need to bring them to the attention of the College Chairperson.
+(In the event that the teacher is the College Chairperson, the concern can be brought to any other College member).